brackeen/glfm/README.md

 See [glfm.h](include/glfm.h)

 ## Build requirements
-* iOS: Xcode 9.0
+* iOS: Xcode 9.0 or newer.
-* Android: Android Studio 3.0, SDK 26, NDK Bundle 16.
+* Android: Android Studio 3.0 or newer, NDK Bundle 16 or newer.
 * WebGL: Emscripten 1.35.0

 ## Use GLFM in an existing project